 What kind of content do you consume online?

-Respondents select an answer from a collapsible list, which keeps the survey compact.
+Respondents select one answer choice from a collapsible list, which keeps the survey compact.

 When to use: Ideal for long lists, such as countries, job roles, or regions.